-Workforce Development Partnerships (including STEAM)
+Workforce Development Partnerships (including STEM and STEAM)

 Prepare FCPS students for their future

 What: In the K-12 arena, workforce development ranges from professional guest speakers to internships and entrepreneurship, to apprenticeships and many strategies in between, including STEAM.

 STEAM education in FCPS is an inquiry approach to teaching and learning where students integrate science, technology, engineering, arts, and mathematics to solve real-world problems.

 A goal of workforce development is to place students in work-focused situations or work-based settings where careers connect to their schoolwork and they learn the skills necessary for work.

 Fairfax County Public Schools seeks partners to support strategies in:

 - Career Awareness: Partnerships typically happen on FCPS property or through group field trips.
 Examples include inviting guest speakers into schools, providing work-based tours, supporting college and career fairs, and supporting informational interviews.
 These partnerships can happen at any grade level, but more often occur with our younger students.

 - Career Exploration: Partnerships are those that have students working independently or in smaller groups, on the partner's property, in an internship or in service learning projects, in a job shadow program, externships, or participating in career mentorship.
 Middle and high school age students are the primary recipients of Career Exploration partnerships.

 - Career Preparation: Partnerships for our older students include student-based enterprise, cooperative education, clinical experience, registered apprenticeships, youth registered apprenticeships, and entrepreneurships, all of which are mostly conducted off FCPS property.